 Report a dog fouling issue online: Streetscene Problem Report

-Under the Dogs (Fouling of Land) Act 1996, it is an offence not to clean up after a dog has defecated on public land.
+Under the Clean Neighbourhoods and Environment Act 2005, it is an offence not to clean up after a dog has defecated on public land.
 A person may be issued with an £80 fixed penalty fine, if they do not clean up, or alternatively may be prosecuted through the magistrates court, where the maximum fine is £1000.

 Not only is it unsightly, dog waste is a serious health hazard and there have been cases reported of children going blind after contracting Toxocariasis, an infection caused by worms in dog and cat faeces.